You Don’t Need Large Amounts Of Protein To Build Muscle- A Look At The Science

 Several studies support this finding, for example, an earlier mentioned study which found nitrogen balance to be positive after a daily intake of 1.4-1.7 grams of protein per kilogram of bodyweight among novice bodybuilders observed a drop in the amount of protein required to maintain protein balance to 1.05 grams of protein after a month of training.
 Suggesting a successful biological adaptation to the stress of resistance training through improved intracellular reutilization of amino acids.
 Other studies have confirmed this and thus, during the INITIAL stages of resistance training, dietary protein requirements appear to increase in order to compensate for increases in muscle protein synthesis and to aid recovery from the unaccustomed exercise stimulus.[3, 14,41, 42] However, over the course of several weeks, continued training results in a decrease in post exercise muscle protein synthesis and the duration of increased protein synthesis as well.
 [19,20, 41, 42] Some studies have even found no increase whatsoever in protein synthesis after resistance exercise in seasoned weight trained athletes, even when protein is consumed post workout.
 [21,22] However, this could be due to a lack of relative training intensity as other studies have found decreased but present increases in protein synthesis in highly trained strength athletes.
 Researchers theorize that as long as the contractile activity during a resistance training session is beyond the current capacity of the subject, it will always stimulate some degree of muscle protein synthesis but not as much perhaps as it would have during the initial weeks of training.
 Taking this into account, it becomes difficult to reconcile the idea that resistance trained athletes would have significantly higher protein requirements than the general population.[2,3, 41, 42]

 This phenomenon of protein economization has also been noted in other mammals [44,45,46] and rather elegantly helps to explain why so many of us in developing countries were able to significantly increase baseline muscle mass while consuming far less than the 1 gram of protein per pound of bodyweight cited as a minimum requirement in bodybuilding and strength training circles.
-[See my article- Meet Fred Sanya- Bodybuilding On One Meal A Day] I myself was able to go from 125lbs to a very lean 198.5lbs while consuming an average of 150 to 175 grams of protein a day during my first six years of extremely high intensity weight training.
+I myself was able to go from 125 lbs to a very lean 198.5lbs while consuming an average of 120 grams of protein a day during my first six years of extremely high intensity weight training.
 An intake that very quickly dropped below 1 gram of protein per pound of bodyweight as I increased in size and I would have loved to have been able to eat more, but at the time, growing up in my native island of Trinidad, there was simply no way I could afford a higher protein intake.
 Nevertheless, I was able to put on an impressive amount of muscle mass without the use of performance enhancing drugs.
 It’s a common story among many of the bodybuilders I have had the pleasure of knowing from Kenya, Mali, The Ivory Coast and other islands in the West Indies.
+(See my article: Bodybuilding on One Meal A Day)

 Caloric Intake Might Be More Important Than Protein Intake When It Comes To Building & Retaining Muscle